Fighting for veterans, fighting for optometry

 It’s why the Southern College of Optometry graduate sought further clinical training “heavy” in ocular disease—and she found it, like so many doctors of optometry before her, in a Department of Veterans Affairs (VA) residency.

 “Here is an opportunity for exposure in primary care, ocular disease, ophthalmology co-management, specialty contact lens, low vision and traumatic brain injury,” Dr. Mozingo says.
 “You can gain exposure to many areas of optometry in a multidisciplinary way.”

-Dr. Mozingo is just one of 215 VA residents acquiring invaluable experience in the largest optometric clinical training program in the nation.
+Now in private practice in southern Georgia, Dr. Mozingo was just one of 215 VA residents acquiring invaluable experience in the largest optometric clinical training program in the nation.
 Each VA residency program offers a different opportunity, and at Lake City VA Medical Center, Dr. Mozingo is getting the clinical experience she desired.